Become a Jesuit

 The first stage is a two-year novitiate where the novice learns about life in the Society of Jesus and begins to live vows of poverty, chastity and obedience in a community setting.
 The heart of the novitiate experience is making the Spiritual Exercises, a 30-day individually directed retreat.
-He will also engage in a variety of “experiments,” such as serving the poor, visiting the elderly, caring for the sick, and teaching catechism.
+Novices will also engage in a variety of “experiments,” such as serving the poor, visiting the elderly, caring for the sick, and teaching catechism.
 Near the end of the two years, the novice and his superiors will discern whether he is called to perpetual vows of poverty, chastity and obedience as a Jesuit scholastic who will prepare for priestly ordination or a Jesuit brother who will serve in non-ordained ministry.

-Having pronounced three vows, a Jesuit begins a three-year period of philosophy and theology studies.
+Having pronounced his vows, a Jesuit begins a three-year period of philosophy and theology studies.
 If he has not yet received an undergraduate degree, he studies for that during this stage of formation as well.
 Others may begin graduate work in a field of specialization during these years.

 Next, the Jesuit works for two or three years in a Jesuit secondary school, college, or other approved ministry while he lives in an apostolic Jesuit community.
 He functions as a working member of the Society while he continues spiritual and intellectual formation for later Jesuit life.